nfrisby/frags/doc-drafts/ghc-internals.md

-the tyvar is a unification variable, and various other conditions are satisfied, then GHC will solve the constraint by assigning the unification variable to the RHS.
+the tyvar is a unification variable, and various other conditions are satisfied, then GHC will solve the constraint by assigning the RHS to the unification variable.

 A `CTyEqCan` with a tyvar on both sides requires an interesting design decision.